MarketRasinova/english-for-designers/10-thesis-digest/10-thesis digest.md

 E-mail(s): market.rasinova@seznam.cz

 Acknowledgement(s): I would like to thank Mr. doc.
-Joachim Rindler for his guidance in the process of writing this thesis.
+Joachim Rindler for his guidance writing this thesis.
 Furthermore to my family for the tremendous help and support throughout the whole process.

 Data Accessibility/Availability Statement: There is no data archived.